Skip to main content

 A Specification Project’s first Release Cycle starts with the successful completion of a Creation Review (or Restructuring Review in the event that a Restructuring Review is used to convert an existing Project into a Specification Project).
 To start a subsequent Release Cycle (and every Release Cycle thereafter), the Project Team must present a Release Plan to the Specification Committee in a Plan Review.
 The Plan Review must be approved by a Super-majority of the Specification Committee.

 A Release Cycle ends when the Project Team delivers a Specification Version to the EMO and Specification Committee via a Release Review.
-To extend the Release Cycle, the Project Team must stage a Milestone Build and engage in a Progress Review.
+To extend the Release Cycle, the Project Team must engage in a Progress Review.
 The Project Team must engage in either a Release Review (which ends the Release Cycle) or a Progress Review (which extends the Release Cycle) within twelve (12) months of the last Review.

-The Project Team must engage in a successful Release Review before the final Specification Version may be Ratified.
-A Specification Version becomes a Final Specification when it is Ratified.
+The Project Team must engage in a successful Release Review before the final Specification Version may be ratified after which the Specification Version becomes a Final Specification.

 Reviews